 Equipment not on issue such as ropes, cylinders, floats and lines, portable air cylinder filling compressors, Kirby Morgan 27B hats, hookah compressors, and all other associated equipment, is stowed in the diving store in a dry and ready condition for a quick response.
 The Dive Squad has state-of-the-art facilities, such as a heated drying room for wet equipment; a high speed compressor for quick cylinder fills; communications (voice) between diver and surface; and high powered search lighting for underwater and surface operations.
 The Dive Squad has a dedicated truck and vessel available for operations within the State at any time.

 A high percentage of diving operations are performed in very hazardous and dangerous situations.
 The divers are often required to dive in adverse climatic conditions, nil visibility areas, and contaminated waters such as the upper Swan River, dams, caves, wells, mine shafts and sewerage ponds.
 The water temperatures can vary from the warm tropical waters to the cold southern inland lakes and dams.

-The WA Police Dive Squad is constantly evolving to meet a changing policing environment.
+The WA Police Force Dive Squad is constantly evolving to meet a changing policing environment.
 In 2007, the Dive Squad acquired a side scan and scanning (radial) sonar.
 These sonars are used to locate vessels, vehicles, aircraft, deceased persons and various other types of evidence.
-They are also used to conduct scans of all of the major ports within Western Australia, creating a library of sub-bottom images which can be used in the case of any security threat to these ports.
+They are also used to conduct scans of all of the major ports within WA, creating a library of sub-bottom images which can be used in the case of any security threat to these ports.

 The major advantage of sonar is that a large area of water with nil visibility can be searched over a relatively short period of time.
 It reduces the need to expose police divers to prolonged periods underwater.